-15. What remedies are available at the full trial stage (for example, damages and injunctions)?
+15. What remedies are available at the full trial stage?
 Are damages just compensatory or can they also be punitive?

 The most usual remedy requested and awarded is damages to provide compensation for the loss suffered.
 In addition, the courts may order specific performance of a contract.
-In contracts relating to the sale of goods, an unpaid seller may have:
+In contracts relating to the sale of goods, an unpaid seller may be entitled to: